Identifying the Achilles' Heel: An Iterative Method for Dynamically Uncovering Factual Errors in Large Language Models: Introduction

 \section{Introduction}

-Recent advancements in Large Language Models (LLMs) have propelled artificial intelligence to a notable milestone.
-These models are pre-trained on vast textual corpora, comprising trillions of words, and thus encapsulate an extensive knowledge base.
-Enhanced through specific methods such as instruction-based fine-tuning~\cite{Wei2021FinetunedLM} and human alignment~\cite{Christiano2017DeepRL}, LLMs respond adeptly to user commands.
-Notably, ChatGPT has become one of the most prominent LLMs, demonstrating rapid adoption with 100 million monthly active users within two months of its launch, making it the fastest-growing software in history~\cite{chatgpt_fast}.
-LLMs have significantly impacted various sectors, including machine translation ~\cite{Jiao2023IsCA}, grammatical error correction~\cite{Wu2023ChatGPTOG}, program synthesis~\cite{Gao2023ConstructingEI}, and software testing~\cite{Deng2022LargeLM, Feldt2023TowardsAT,Kang2022LargeLM}.
-They are reshaping human interactions with technology in work and daily life.
-The increasing integration of LLM-based intelligent software into everyday activities is a trend that is likely to persist, with these models playing a progressively crucial role.
-LLMs are foundational in the evolution of such software, continually enhancing its capabilities.
+Recent advancements in LLMs have propelled artificial intelligence to a notable milestone.
+For example, ChatGPT has become one of the most prominent LLMs, demonstrating rapid adoption with 100 million monthly active users within two months of its launch, making it the fastest-growing software in history~\cite{chatgpt_fast}.
+Moreover, LLMs have significantly impacted various applications, including machine translation ~\cite{jiao2023chatgpt}, grammatical error correction~\cite{Wu2023ChatGPTOG} and program synthesis~\cite{Gao2023ConstructingEI}.

-A significant barrier to the development of LLM-based intelligent applications, such as dialogue systems, is their intrinsic proneness to errors, particularly in factual accuracy.
+A significant barrier to the development of LLM-based intelligent applications, such as intelligence tutoring system, is their intrinsic proneness to errors, particularly in factual accuracy.
 Prior studies, for instance, have shown that models like ChatGPT often produce plausible yet factually incorrect or nonsensical outputs, a phenomenon known as ``hallucinations''~\cite{Bang2023AMM}.
 As these models advance and user trust in their outputs increases, such inaccuracies could lead to more serious consequences.
-This is especially problematic in sectors like journalism, academia, healthcare, and education, where accuracy and reliability are paramount.
+This is especially problematic in sectors like journalism, academia, and healthcare where accuracy and reliability are paramount.
 Therefore, identifying, analyzing, and mitigating these factual inaccuracies is essential to improve the safety and dependability of LLM-based intelligent software.
-The first critical step in addressing factual inaccuracies in LLMs involves systematically identifying these errors.
-However, current methods for triggering errors in LLMs have several shortcomings that require attention: \begin{enumerate}[leftmargin=*] \item \textbf{High Cost}: Existing benchmarks~\cite{Lin2021TruthfulQAMH, Talmor2019CommonsenseQAAQ, Laskar2023ASS} rely heavily on question formulation and human annotation, demanding significant effort.
-With LLMs increasingly capable of handling diverse domain queries, this approach becomes impractical due to: the sheer volume of test cases needing creation and annotation, and the challenge of assembling an annotation team with expertise across multiple domains.